 A fan’s guide – the club from early doors to today

-Record title-winners AS St-Étienne dominated French football for ten years, culminating with the European Cup Final defeat of 1976.
-Europa League group-stage competitors in 2019-20, St-Étienne have only recently come back into contention at home and abroad.
+Ten-time title-winners AS St-Étienne dominated French football for ten years, culminating with the European Cup final defeat of 1976.
+Europa League group-stage competitors in 2019-20, St-Étienne had only recently come back into contention at home and abroad when they were relegated in 2022.

 All that time, ‘Allez les Verts’ remained a familiar chant around French stadiums, an echo of the days of green-topped Dominique Rocheteau and Michel Platini.
-The Stade Geoffroy-Guichard rarely dipped below cauldron level – hence its nickname, le Chaudron Vert.
+The Stade Geoffroy-Guichard rarely dipped below cauldron level – hence its nickname, le Chaudron Vert, the Green Cauldron.

 The football team of local supermarket chain, Casino, St-Étienne were formed in 1919.
 Playing in Casino’s trademark green, St-Étienne had just moved up to the top flight when war broke out.
 A key player in 1938-39, Jean Snella became a coach after the war, leading the first XI in the 1950s and 1960s.